Harmontown/harmontown.github.io/docs/_episodes/203/index.md

 title:                "The Four Points Of The Triangle"
 image:                "episode-placeholder.jpg"
 description: |-
   Dan is stoned...Schrab too, the creator of The Stanley Parable randomly joins the stage and Spencer steals the show with some improv.
-Watch the video at harmontown.com/live!
 showDate:
 releaseDate:          "2016-03-09 04:39:00Z"
 duration:             "02:03:13"